-The practical assessment will be focused on a criminal trial in which the defendant, Au Chi Chun, is charged with attempted murder.
+The practical assessment is focused on a criminal trial before a judge and jury in the Court of First Instance in which the defendant, Martin Leung, is charged with the single crime of rape.
 In order to complete the practical assessment, candidates will be required to do the following:

-- 1. To make or oppose an application for a permanent stay of proceedings - 2.
-To participate in a mini-trial
+- 1. to make or oppose an application for a permanent stay of proceedings; and - 2. to participate in a mini-trial.